pkardas/notes/books/ddia.md

 ## Chapter 10: Batch Processing

 > A system cannot be successful if it is too strongly influenced by a single person.
-Once the initial design is complete and fairly robust, the real test begins as people with many different viewpoints undertake their own experiments.
+Once the initial design is complete
+> and fairly robust, the real test begins as people with many viewpoints undertake their own experiments.

 3 types of systems: